Culinary Arts Degree Highlights

-Prepare for a career in culinary arts with our associate degree program.
+Prepare for a culinary career with a culinary arts degree.

-Let your passion for cooking grow into a rewarding, fulfilling career as a sous chef, chef de cuisine, or even food service director.
-The Culinary Institute of Michigan’s associate degree program in culinary arts is designed to give you a well-rounded foundation to prepare you for chef and other kitchen supervisory positions.
+Let your passion for cooking grow into a rewarding, fulfilling culinary career as a sous chef, chef de cuisine, or even food service director.
+The Culinary Institute of Michigan’s culinary degree is designed to give you a well-rounded foundation to prepare you for chef and other kitchen supervisory positions.

 - Develop your cooking skills while learning about all aspects of restaurant operations, including management, table service, and menu planning.